 Pairing 3: California Eclectic

-California electic console table decor collage
+California electic console table decor inspiration.

 Product sources: console table // brass mirror // candle holders // ruffled marble bowl